 Your knowledge: In addition to our lesson plans, bring your own knowledge and experience to share with the participants!
 We love that our volunteers are passionate about food and nutrition!
 However, many of our participants are just beginning to think about making healthier food and nutrition choices, so it's not the space to go into depth about vegetarianism, organic or local food, etc. Share your passions and healthy eating tips in a way that invites discussion and is sensitive to different perspectives.
 All nutrition lessons are based on MyPlate and the Dietary Guidelines, and all class recipes use readily-accessible and affordable ingredients.

 Courses and tours are held in a variety of different locations at a variety of different times.
 Cooking Matters partners with community-based organizations that serve low-income populations.
 These community partners recruit the participants and provide the course space.
-Take a look at where we offer courses here.
-If you don’t see programming in your area, send us an email at email@example.com – we are continuing to expand our programming into new locations and would always love new support!
+Cooking Matters programs are in 55 counties in Colorado.
+From Denver to Durango, take a look at where we offer courses here.
+If you don’t see programming in your area, send us an email at firstname.lastname@example.org – we are continuing to expand our programming into new locations and would always love new support!

 Cooking Matters courses and tours are for low-income participants.
 They include parents, adults, families and caregivers of low-income children.
 Many participants receive SNAP benefits (formerly Food Stamps) and may access programs like WIC or local food pantries.
 They come to the table with a variety of views, beliefs, and experience, so presenting your ideas with sensitivity is always important.
 Participants may not always speak English, in which case an interpreter would be present.